God willing, you will be gifted another decade or more of life experience.

 - Do you send the occasional text message while driving?

-The biggest cost of filling your life with drama, distraction, and busyness (assuming you don’t crash from the texting and driving), is a gradual, long-term decline of your effectiveness and happiness.
+The biggest cost of filling your life with needless distraction and busyness (assuming you don’t crash from the texting and driving), is a gradual, long-term decline of your effectiveness and happiness.
 When you get in the habit of persistently dividing your attention, you’re partially engaged in every activity, but rarely focused on any one.
-And this dizzying lack of focus eventually trips you up and brings you down to your knees.
+And this dizzying lack of focus eventually trips you up and brings you down.

 The solution?
-Better focus of course—getting rid of the excess.
-The efficiency of your time relies heavily on the elimination of non-essentials, so you can focus exclusively on the one thing—and only one thing—that actually matters in each moment.
+More presence and focus on what matters most — and getting rid of the excess.
+The efficiency of your time relies heavily on the elimination of non-essentials, so you can focus exclusively on the one thing — and only one thing — that actually matters in each moment.
 And while plenty of full-length books have been written on this topic, let me give you the very basics of what Angel and I have been practicing:

 - Identify what’s most important to you, and eliminate as much as you possibly can of everything else.
 In other words, be ruthless about putting first things first.
 Say “no” to unnecessary commitments that do not support your priorities.